larr97/portfolio-project/documents/ODD.md

 - **Single-Page Application (SPA)**: A web application model where navigation occurs within a single HTML document, improving performance and user experience.

 #### T
-- **Theme Subsystem**: A core service that manages the light/dark mode feature of the application interface.
+- **Theming Subsystem**: A core service that manages the light/dark mode feature of the application interface.
 - **TypeScript**: A statically typed superset of JavaScript used throughout the application for writing safer and more maintainable code.

 #### U